SteveFollen/Trk2Rt/README.md

 Prebuilt 32 bit and 64 bit executables are available in the Executables folder.

 Building Trk2Rt requires RapidXML which is available from https://rapidxml.sourceforge.net/
-- convert tracks and waypoints to routes,
-- convert routes to tracks and waypoints,
-- enhance routes with additional shaping points.

-Both GPX and KML files are supported.

-The User's Guide details these, and additonal capabilities.

 A prebuilt 64 bit Windows version, with installer and User's Guide, is available in the Download folder.